depicted-candela/TransitionalSQL/13_performanceSymphony/README.md

     <code>DBMS_STATS</code> is the Oracle-specific PL/SQL package, the designated <strong>Statistics Engine</strong>, used to gather and manage this vital information.
 Knowing its procedures is an absolute mission.
 </p>

-<h3 id="section1sub5" class="oracle-specific">Oracle 23ai: Real-Time Enhancements</h3>
+<h3 id="section1sub5"class="oracle-specific">Oracle 23ai: Real-Time Enhancements</h3>
 <ul>
     <li>
         <strong>Real-Time SQL Plan Management (SPM):</strong> This feature is a true <strong>Performance Guardian</strong>.
-SPM automatically detects when a query's execution plan regresses, comparing it to a known-good "baseline."
-It can then prevent this `digital ghost` of a bad plan from haunting your system, a feature that's heaven-sent.<sup id="fnref13_2"><a href="#fn13_2">2</a></sup>
+SPM automatically detects when a query's execution plan regresses, comparing it to a known-good <em>baseline.</em>It can then prevent this <code>digital ghost</code> of a bad plan from haunting your system, a feature that's heaven-sent.<sup id="fnref13_2"><a href="#fn13_2">2</a></sup>
     </li>
     <li>
-        <strong>SQL Analysis Report:</strong> A built-in diagnostic tool, an `analytical engine`, that automatically inspects a SQL statement for common structural flaws like Cartesian products and provides clear, actionable recommendations.
+        <strong>SQL Analysis Report:</strong> A built-in diagnostic tool, an <code>analytical engine</code>, that automatically inspects a SQL statement for common structural flaws like Cartesian products and provides clear, actionable recommendations.
     </li>
 </ul>

 <h2 id="section2">Section 2: Relations: How They Play with Others (in Oracle)</h2>
 <p>
-    These performance concepts form a `knowledge cascade`.
+    These performance concepts form a <code>knowledge cascade</code>.
 Accurate <strong>Statistics</strong>, gathered by <code>DBMS_STATS</code>, are the foundation.
 The <strong>CBO</strong> uses these stats to build an intelligent plan.
 When statistics are flawed, the CBO's plan might be absurd.
-A developer, in a moment of hurried concern, might then use a **Hint** to force a better plan, `shouting over a whisper` of the optimizer's logic.
+A developer, in a moment of hurried concern, might then use a  <strong>Hint</strong> to force a better plan, <code>shouting over a whisper</code> of the optimizer's logic.
 </p>
 <p>
-    This creates a brittle solution, a `golden cage` that traps performance.
+    This creates a brittle solution, a <code>golden cage</code> that traps performance.
 The true Oracle way is to ensure statistics are current, allowing the CBO to adapt.
-The 23ai **Real-Time SQL Plan Management** feature elevates this to a new station, using a history of good plans to prevent regressions automatically, providing a powerful foundation.
-The **SQL Analysis Report** acts as an initial diagnostic layer, helping you find and bind the solution before you even start to feel the grind.
+The 23ai  <strong>Real-Time SQL Plan Management</strong> feature elevates this to a new station, using a history of good plans to prevent regressions automatically, providing a powerful foundation.
+The  <strong>SQL Analysis Report</strong> acts as an initial diagnostic layer, helping you find and bind the solution before you even start to feel the grind.
 </p>

 <div class="postgresql-bridge">